yoavadamlab/VR-setup-for-NeuroImaging/README.md

 # Compact virtual realilty setup for neuroimaging

-We study neural activity in the mouse hippocampus in virtual reality using various optical techniques, including voltage imaging, calcium imaging and optogenetic modulation.
+Using this stetup, we study neural activity in the mouse hippocampus during virtual navigation using both voltage imaging, calcium imaging and combining both with optogenetics.

 Here we share the hardware &amp; software we developed for the behavioral setup.